melonproject-archive/documentation/chapters/exchange.md

 - `getOrder()` - Constant view function which returns the order's sell asset address, buy asset address, sell asset quantity and buy asset quantity on a given exchange for a given order Id.

 - `getTimestamp()` - Constant view function which returns the timestamp of when a specific order on a specific exchange was made.

+Note that fund is not limited to these functions and can call arbitrary functions on the exchange adapters using delegate calls, provided the function signature is whitelisted by the canonical registrar.